aasfgomes/tbg01/docs/README.md

 ### PLANNED FEATURES

-- **Menu** - When you start the game, a menu will open, and you can choose to play, close the game, or see the best scores.
 - **Vehicle** - Maybe a spaceship or another vehicle, who knows?
 - **Movement** - The vehicle can move in all directions when we press the arrow keys.
 - **Shooting** - It will be possible to shoot lasers.